nonmean/nonmean/README.md

 - ⚡ Fun fact: ...
 -->

+- 💬 I’m currently looking for a new job as Python developer / Data engineer in Germany
 - 🌱 I’m currently learning Data engineering and Cloud computing
 - ⚡ I’m interested in the modelling and simulation of physical and chemical processes in the environment and industry systems
-- 🔭 I’m solving leetcode problems and attending leetcode contest (Rating 1671)
+- 🔭 I’m solving leetcode problems and attending leetcode contest (Rating 1634)

 ![Leetcode Stats](https://leetcode.card.workers.dev/?username=nonmean&theme=auto)